 First of all, God doesn’t despise the poor; on the contrary, God has chosen them.
 Now, we need to be careful here and to notice what James didn’t say.
 He didn’t say:

-Has not God chosen those who are poor in the eyes of the world only?
+Has not God chosen those who are poor and only them?

 He didn’t say that.
 He didn’t say that God only chooses the poor and that he never chooses the rich.
 You see, when we read the New Testament we read about poor believers and we read about rich believers.
 So, at the beginning of Acts, we read how some of the rich believers who owned land or houses sold them in order to share the proceeds with the poor believers.
 God doesn’t choose only the poor.
 Nor does God choose all of the poor.
 We mustn’t think that either, because not every poor person will be saved, but only those who repent of their sins and trust in the Saviour for salvation.